polychromatist/tree-sitter-motoko/README.md

 ### why

-1. I want to understand the Motoko language.
+- I want to understand the Motoko language.
-2. There is no tree-sitter grammar.
+- There is no tree-sitter grammar.

+### todo

+- simplify AST representation